 Should I get UK travel insurance?

-There's a lot to consider – you'll need to weigh up whether the cover you get is worth shelling out for.
-So ultimately, it's a balance between cost (we look at this in the section below) and peace of mind.
-The more you'd struggle if there were an emergency that your travel insurance would cover, the more you should hedge towards getting some insurance.
+So now to the big question: is travel insurance for UK holidays worthwhile?
+You'll need to weigh up whether the cover you get is worth shelling out for, so ultimately, it's a balance between cost and peace of mind.
+The more you'd struggle if there was an emergency that your travel insurance would cover, the more you should hedge towards getting some insurance.

 Here's the view of MoneySavingExpert.com founder Martin Lewis...